 Mish is passionate about innovative people practices, pioneering our ‘Be Your Own Boss’ structure and leading our recruitment.
-An avid learner, Mish has an MBA specialising in technology and innovation from UNSW (AGSM).
-Outside of Inventium, you’ll find her at a pilates class, or teaching her sausage dog, Rory, new tricks.
+An avid learner, Mish has an MBA specialising in technology and innovation from UNSW (AGSM), a Bachelors degree in Exercise Science and is a qualified pilates teacher.
+Outside of Inventium, you’ll find her teaching her gorgeous sausage dog, Rory, new tricks.

 After studying PR initially, Georgia quickly discovered a passion for process management and creating workplace efficiencies.
 This set her on the path to Finance & Business Management and working with progressive and innovative enterprises, both in terms of what they offer customers, and how they manage themselves internally.